Sasmira/dnd-ui/patchnotes.md

 # Patchnotes

+## v1.3.1
+- New Cursors, background and Chatbox

 ## v1.3.0
 - Change .png files to .webp for an Ui more light
 - add a background theme